bartr/autogitops/README.md

 >
 > The `autogitops` and `deploy` folders are included here for ease of evaluating

-- AutoGitOps uses a config file to control the templating engine
+- AutoGitOps uses config files to control the templating engine
   - The location is `./autogitops/autogitops.json`
     - Note: each application will have a unique autogitops.json file